-- 1. Spinner Back-Plate: The spinner back-plate must be positioned on the hub such that the spinner dome blade cutouts can line up with the blades (see Figure 3).
+- Spinner Back-Plate: The spinner back-plate must be positioned on the hub such that the spinner dome blade cutouts can line up with the blades (see Figure 3).
 The spinner and back-plate have been number or letter coordinated to match the blade cutout openings.
 Place a washer on each of the 5/16" AN5-4A bolts and install the back-plate on the hub so the back plate flange cups away from the blades.
-Torque the bolts to 160in-lbs. - Spinner Dome: Install the spinner dome onto the propeller hub and rear bulkhead.
+Torque the bolts to 140-160 in-lbs. - 2.
+Spinner Dome: Install the spinner dome onto the propeller hub and rear bulkhead.
 The spinner and spinner rear bulkhead have been number or letter coordinated to match the blade cutout openings.
 Fasten the spinner dome and blade Fairings to the rear bulkhead using the supplied 10-32 screws and Countersunk washers.

-NOTE: Before beginning installation of the 300 Series propeller system inspect the O-Ring located in the propeller hub flange and make sure the O-Ring is in good condition.
-Cleaning the hub and propeller flange with WD-40 or equivalent is recommended.
+NOTE: Before beginning installation of the 330 Series propeller system inspect the O-Ring located in the propeller hub flange and make sure the O-Ring is in good condition.
+Cleaning with WD-40 is recommended.